Maserati Ghibli: Specifications

 Like the Biturbo, the Ghibli had unibody steel construction, with a conventional longitudinally-mounted, front-engine, rear-wheel-drive layout.
 Suspension was of the MacPherson strut type at the front and semi-trailing arms at the rear, with coil springs, double-acting dampers and anti-roll bars on both axles.
 The differential and rear suspension arms were supported by a bushing-insulated subframe.
 It also featured ventilated disc brakes on all four wheels, and steering was servo-assisted rack and pinion.

 The engine was the latest evolution of Maserati's all-aluminium alloy, DOHC 4 valves per cylinder 90° V6 engine, fitted with water-cooled IHI twin-turbochargers and two air-to-air intercoolers, one per each cylinder bank.
 Weber-Magneti Marelli IAW electronic fuel injection and ignition system was used.
-The gearbox was a Getrag-supplied 6-speed manual transmission from the Shamal on 2-litre cars, while 2.8 litre cars initially used a 5-speed ZF unit and were update with the Getrag gearbox in 1995.
+The gearbox was a Getrag-supplied 6-speed manual transmission from the Shamal on 2-litre cars, while 2.8 litre cars initially used a 5-speed ZF unit and were updated with the Getrag gearbox in 1995.
 At the rear axle there was Maserati's "Ranger" Torsen limited slip differential from the Biturbo, with an added oil cooler.

 Ghibli (M157)

-The current third generation of the Ghibli (Tipo M157) was unveiled at the 2013 Shanghai Motor Show.

-The Ghibli is offered with three different 3.0-litre V6 engines: a twin-turbocharged 330 PS or 410 PS petrol and a 275 PS turbodiesel, making the Ghibli the first Maserati production car to be powered by a diesel engine.
+The most recent, third generation of the Ghibli (Tipo M157) was unveiled at the 2013 Shanghai Motor Show.
+The Ghibli was offered with three different 3.0-litre V6 engines: a twin-turbocharged 330 PS or 410 PS petrol and a 275 PS turbodiesel, making the Ghibli the first Maserati production car to be available powered by a diesel engine.

-An eight-speed automatic transmission is standard on all models; all wheel drive is available with the most powerful V6, although not in right hand drive markets.
+An eight-speed automatic transmission was standard on all models; all wheel drive was available with the most powerful V6, although not in right hand drive markets.
+Production of the third generation Ghibli was halted amidst slumping sales in late 2023.